Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Completion of the moduli space

-Hence the set of these real lines is locally parameterized\footnote{Note that the way of assigning the roots of $\zeta -p_j$ to $\xi$ and $\upsilon$ is well-defined only up to an action of the Galois group of the problem which explains that we have a local parameterization only.} by ${\rm arg}A\in S^1$ and $({\rm Re}\:\alpha ,{\rm Im}\:\alpha ,\beta)\in\R^3$ and provides us with a local chart of $M_V$ as it was constructed in Sect. \ref{three}.
+Hence the set of these real lines is locally parameterized\footnote{Note that the way of assigning the roots of $\zeta -p_j$ to $\xi$ and $\upsilon$ is well-defined only up to the action of the Galois group of the problem which explains that we have a local parameterization only.} by ${\rm arg}A\in S^1$ and $({\rm Re}\:\alpha ,{\rm Im}\:\alpha ,\beta)\in\R^3$ and provides us with a local chart of $M_V$ as it was constructed in Sect. \ref{three}.
 The choice $c=0$ gives rise to the ALE $A_{s-1}$ geometries while $c>0$ real provides us with the ALF $A_{s-1}$ i.e., the multi-Taub--NUT spaces.
 Hence from now on we will restrict to $c=1$ in accord with previous sections.
+A given real line will be denoted as $Y_{\alpha ,\beta ,A}$.

-The next step is to express the transition matrices for the vector bundle $F_{\alpha ,\beta ,A}(-1)$ on $Z$ as well as its section $s_{\alpha ,\beta ,A}\in H^0(Z;\co (F_{\alpha ,\beta ,A}(-1)))$, associated to the canonical element
+The next step is to express the transition matrices for the vector bundle $F_{\alpha ,\beta ,A}(-1)$ on $Z$ as well as its section $s_{\alpha ,\beta ,A}\in H^0\left( Z;\co_Z (F_{\alpha ,\beta ,A}(-1))\right)$, associated to the canonical element

 representing the Green function.
 Here, we follow again \cite{ati} and first work over $Z^*$.
 Set

 By definition, the real twistor line $Y_{\alpha ,\beta ,A}$ is given by the equations

 Define open subsets $U_{\xi}$ and $U_{\upsilon}$ by $\xi\not= 0$ and $\upsilon\not= 0$ respectively.
 Then, restricted to $U_{\xi}\cap Z^*$ the real line is given by the complete intersection $f=h=0$ as well as restricted to $U_{\upsilon}\cap Z^*$ it is the complete intersection $g=h=0$.
 Furthermore, for all generic $\zeta$ the polynomials $\zeta -p_i$ and $\zeta -p_j$ do not have common roots for $i\not= j$, so $U_{\xi}$ and $U_{\upsilon}$ cover $Z^*$.
 We restrict to such choices $\alpha ,\beta ,A$, but by continuity our results continue to hold in the general case too.
 Let us now set